 The Digital Healthcare Research Program at AHRQ provides foundational research to ensure that digital healthcare systems are designed and implemented in ways that improve quality and safety, while not resulting in excessive burden on physicians and other members of the care team.
 The entire portfolio of AHRQ-funded digital healthcare research is available and can be identified by technology studied, medical condition, population, status of the project, principal investigator, organization, funding mechanism and location.

-A recent AHRQ blog post noted that “… there is no healthcare quality without healthcare equity.”
-Given that DDHR’s mission is focused on how digital healthcare can improve care quality, we are also focused on how digital healthcare can and must be equitable.
+We believe that healthcare quality and healthcare equity go hand-in-hand.
+Given that the Digital Healthcare Research (DHR) program’s mission is focused on how digital healthcare can improve care quality, we are also focused on how digital healthcare can and must be equitable.

 The COVID-19 pandemic caused a surge in virtual healthcare in the United States.
 Telehealth is currently the dominant virtual healthcare category.

-AHRQ recently awarded 26 research grants to explore essential questions about the delivery of healthcare during the COVID-19 pandemic.
+AHRQ awarded 26 research grants to explore essential questions about the delivery of healthcare during the COVID-19 pandemic.
 Two of those grants were specifically focused on telehealth.
-Dr. Daniella Meeker will examine the impact of the COVID-19 pandemic and telehealth on utilization, outcomes, disparities, and public health surveillance.
+Dr. Daniella Meeker is examining the impact of the COVID-19 pandemic and telehealth on utilization, outcomes, disparities, and public health surveillance.
 Drs.
-Kathryn King and Kit Simpson will evaluate four telehealth programs setup by the Medical University of South Carolina in Charleston in response to the COVID-19 pandemic.
+Kathryn King and Kit Simpson are evaluating four telehealth programs setup by the Medical University of South Carolina in Charleston in response to the COVID-19 pandemic.

 Remote patient monitoring with patient-generated health data (PGHD) is an important complement to telehealth.
 In addition to telehealth research, AHRQ is interested in research exploring the efficacy and safety of digital healthcare innovations that utilize virtually gathered PGHD.
 For example, Dr. Robert Rudin adapted a previously developed mHealth app to track patients’ self-reported asthma symptoms between clinical visits—thereby facilitating getting patients the treatment that they need in a timely manner.
 See below for additional information regarding AHRQ interest in PGHD.